 San Diego October Weather

 San Diego weather in October is when the change of seasons is the most noticeable to residents.
-This occurs usually mid-month.
+This usually occurs mid-month.
 (It’s barely a noticeable change for those of you coming from the East Coast and similar climates.)

 During October, the days grow shorter, and the air feels crisper in the morning and in the evenings.
 It’s still shorts weather during the day for the most part.